JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Pelargonium_triste_4.jpg/852px-Pelargonium_triste_4.jpg" title="_Pelargonium triste_ has not been widely hybridized and cultural interest in the plant is limited mainly to those who appreciate its historical importance. _Pelargonium triste_ at the University of California Botanical Garden, Berkeley, California, Stan Shebs, April 2007, Wikimedia Commons, CC BY-SA 3.0">

 <param ve-entity eid="Q1043" title="Carl Linnaeus">
-This interactive timeline showing the nomenclature history of the _Pelargonium_ and the _Geranium_ provides insights about why there is still confusion surrounding the name and taxonomic designation of the _Pelargonium_.
-As it explains, botanists have struggled to disentangle the genera _Pelargonium_ and _Geranium_ since the mid-eighteenth century.
-Indeed, Carl Linnaeus, in his 1753-book [_Species Plantarum_](https://www.biodiversitylibrary.org/bibliography/669#/summary), retained the generic name _Geranium_ for twenty pelargoniums including the _Pelargonium zonale_.[^ref8]
+Botanists have struggled to disentangle the genera _Pelargonium_ and _Geranium_ since the mid-eighteenth century.
+Indeed, Carl Linnaeus, in his 1753-book [_Species Plantarum_](https://www.biodiversitylibrary.org/bibliography/669#/summary), retained the generic name _Geranium_ for twenty pelargoniums including the _Pelargonium zonale_.[^ref8] This interactive timeline showing the nomenclature history of the _Pelargonium_ and the _Geranium_ provides insights about why there is still confusion surrounding the name and taxonomic designation of the _Pelargonium_.
+As it explains,
 <param ve-storiiies id="9b1fm" title="_A Brief History of Pelargonium's Nomenclature_, Yao Jiang">

 <param ve-entity eid="Q465834" title="Charles Louis L'Héritier de Brutelle" aliases="Charles-Louis L’Héritier de Brutelle’s">